ADVERTISING AT CURTAINUP

 Westside Theatre Box Office 407 West 43rd Street (212) 239-6200

 Long Wharf Theatre and Shakespeare and Company production's of Terry Teachout's solo play about Louis Armstrong will have it's new york premiere again starring John Douglas Thompson and directed by Gordon Edelstein.
-From 2/15/14; opening 3/04/14; closing 8/03/14.
+From 2/15/14; opening 3/04/14; closing 8/03/14--but that date was moved up and it's now closing 6/29/14.
 What it's about: Louis Armstrong where few ever had the chance to see him: backstage.
 Reflecting on his own unlikely career amidst a rapidly changing society, the icon is stripped bare, revealing complexities and contradictions that his omnipresent smile, horn and handkerchief belied.
 Not recommended for kids because of strong language.
 Lee Savage (Scenic Design), Ilona Somogyi (Costume Design), Kevin Adams (Lighting Design), and John Gromada (Sound Design).
 Tickets $39 and $79 Our Review

 Irish Repertory Theatre 132 West 22nd ww.irishrep.org.& nbsp;

 2-hander by Gardner McKay, directed by Ciarán O'Reilly.
 Cast: Xanthe Elbrick and Patrick Fitzgerald.
-From 4/23/14; opening 5/04/14; closing 6/15/14.
+From 4/23/14; opening 5/04/14; closing 7/13/14.
 What it's about: Colm is a rough-hewn fisherman, living by the sea, on a remote island off the West of Ireland.
 Timothea lives in Liverpool where she works in a book publishing house.
 They meet.
 Letters follow along with the joys and pitfalls of long-distance love when the call of the heart challenges the call of the wild.
 Set design by Charlie Corcoran, costume design by Leon Dobkowski, lighting design by Michael Gottlieb, sound design by M. Florian Staab, and music by Ryan Rumery.
 Wig design is by Robert Charles Vallance and properties by Sven Henry Nelson.
 Wednesdays at 3pm and 8pm; Thursdays at 7pm; Fridays at 8pm; Saturdays at 3pm and 8pm; and Sundays at 3pm.
 Tickets$55 -$65.
 I saw and liked another production of this at Shakespeare & Company in Lenox.
-To read that review go here
+Our Review

 Orpheum, 126 Second Ave (7th-8th St.), 477-3477.